|Next Issue Date:||November 29, 2021|

 |Progress Reports||Every six months|

-Outcomes evaluation is an essential component of this award.
+Outcomes evaluation is an essential component of this grant.
 All proposals must identify the goals and appropriate outcomes measures of the research.
-The outcomes should align with the goals and objectives stated in the applicant’s proposal for this award.
-The AASM Foundation intends that the research funded by this award will lead to the publication of original research in peer-reviewed journals.
+The outcomes should align with the goals and objectives stated in the applicant’s proposal for this grant.
+The AASM Foundation intends that the research funded by this grant will lead to the publication of original research in peer-reviewed journals.

 We encourage potential applicants to contact us early in the application process with questions.
 Eligibility questions may need to be reviewed by a member of the AASM Foundation Executive Committee, so please allow for at least a 1-week response time for eligibility questions.
 For all other inquiries, please allow a minimum of two business days for a response.
 Please note that questions received within 48 hours of an application deadline may not be answered before the deadline.